 The SUN Community School site manager and staff will work with parents, students and school staff to make recommendations and meet reasonable accommodation needs so all students have positive, beneficial and safe experiences.
 SUN Community Schools do not deliver special education services.
 Alternative strategies and resources will be used whenever possible to support an individual's successful participation in an activity.
 The contractor will use the district process when considering reasonable accommodation for SUN activities and making requests of the district, where applicable.
-The contractor must use the established SUN request for reimbursement process for requesting additional funding for reasonable accommodations from the SUN Service System of the Youth and Family Services Division.
+The contractor must use the established SUN request for reimbursement process for requesting additional funding for reasonable accommodations through SUN contract, DCHS.